valerievossen/hello-world/paneldata.md

 The building block will contain the following content:

-- Introduction to data
+- Introduction to the data
-- Organising panel data
+- Organising a panel data set
 - Exploring panel data
-- Notation of panel data
+- The notation
-- Analysis with panel data, step-by-step:
+- Analysis with panel data
     1. Cross-sectional data
+        - Unobserved heterogeneity bias
     2. Panel data (2 years)
     3. Panel data (more than 2 years)
-- Assumptions

-## The `Grunfeld` data set
+## Introduction to the `Grunfeld` data set

-The [Grunfeld dataset](https://www.statsmodels.org/dev/datasets/generated/grunfeld.html) will be used as an example throughout this building block.
+The [Grunfeld data set](https://www.statsmodels.org/dev/datasets/generated/grunfeld.html) will be used as an example throughout this building block.
 It contains investment data for 11 U.S. Firms over a time period of 1935 until 1954.
-Thus, the data set contains 220 observations (11 firms * 20 years).
-The following variables are included in the data set:
+Thus, the data set contains 220 observations (11 firms * 20 years).The following variables are included:

 | **Variables** 	| **Description** 	|
 |---	|---	|